ziapeltagames/one-eyed-willy/prison-of-pop-culture-peril.md

 ## Kitchen

 There is a **glass bottle** here and a **brown sack**.
 There is also some **moldy food**.

 ## Living Room

 There is a trophy case here, with a number of slots that look like trophies belong here.
 There are labels where each trophy goes.
-Only a few of these are essential to defeating Willy, but a number of them are very useful.
+Only the record is essential to defeating Willy, but quite a few of these are very useful.
+Short capsule descriptions are provided here.
+More in-depth descriptions are in the Artifacts section.

 If the characters find one of these items, a ghostly version of it appears in the trophy case, showing them how much progress they must make to find them all.